Pure inductive limit state and Kolmogorov's property-II: Purity and Kolmogorov's property of stationary Markov processes:

-\vsp That Kolmogorov's property implies strong mixing property [AM,Mo1] i.e. $\tau_t(x) \raro \phi_0(x)$ in weak operator topology follows by Cauchy-Schwarz inequality $|\phi_0(\tau_t(x^*)y)| \le \phi_0(\tau_t(x^*)\tau_t(x))\phi_0(y^*y)$ for $x,y \in \cla_0$.
+for $x,y \in \clm_0$.
 Within the frame work of classical probability theory it is well known that Kolmogorov's property is preserved when we reverse the direction of time evolution of an automorphism on a measure space preserving a probability measure.
 A simple proof follows from Kolmogorov-Sinai-Rohklin theorem which gives criteria of positive dynamical entropy [Pa] for an automorphism to be a Kolmogorov's automorphism.
 Such a notion in terms of a quantum dynamical entropy is still missing within the frame work of Connes-St\o rmer dynamical entropy [NeS].
 Further now one can as well ask the same question about weak Kolmogorov's or purity property i.e. whether such a property is time reversible.

-\vsp In the following text we aim to investigate how time reverse process is related to the notion of weak Kolmogorov's property and also with Kolmogorov's property.
-Following [AM], we will consider the time reverse process associated with the KMS-adjoint quantum dynamical semi-group $(\cla_0,\tilde{\tau},\phi_0)$.
+In the following text we aim to investigate how time reverse process is related to the notion of weak Kolmogorov's property and also with Kolmogorov's property.
+Following [AM], we will consider the time reverse process associated with the KMS-adjoint quantum dynamical semi-group $(\clm_0,\tilde{\tau},\phi_0)$.
 First we recall from [AM] time reverse process associated with the KMS-adjoint semi-group in the following paragraph.

-\vsp Let $\phi_0$ be also a faithful state and without loss of generality let also $(\cla_0,\phi_0)$ be in the standard form $(\clh_0,\cla_0,\clj,\Delta,{\cal P},\omega_0)$ [BR] where $\omega_0 \in \clh_0$, a cyclic and separating vector for $\cla_0$, so that $\phi_0(x)= <\omega_0,x\omega_0>$ and the closure of the close-able operator $S_0:x\omega_0 \raro x^*\omega_0, S$ possesses a polar decomposition $S=\clj \Delta^{1/2}$ with the self-dual positive cone $\clp$ as the closure of $\{ \clj x \clj x\omega_0:x \in \cla_0 \}$ in $\clh_0$.
-Tomita's [BR] theorem says that $\Delta^{it}\cla_0\Delta^{-it}=\cla_0,\;t \in \IR$ and $\clj \cla_0 \clj=\cla'_0$, where $\cla'_0$ is the commutant of $\cla_0$.
-We define the modular automorphism group $\sigma=(\sigma_t,\;t \in \IT )$ on $\cla_0$ by which satisfies the modular relation
+\vsp Let $\phi_0$ be also a faithful state and without loss of generality let also $(\clm_0,\phi_0)$ be in the standard form $(\clh_0,\clm_0,\clj,\Delta,{\cal P},\omega_0)$ [BR] where $\omega_0 \in \clh_0$, a cyclic and separating vector for $\clm_0$, so that $\phi_0(x)= <\omega_0,x\omega_0>$ and the closure of the close-able operator $S_0:x\omega_0 \raro x^*\omega_0, S$ possesses a polar decomposition $S=\clj \Delta^{1/2}$ with the self-dual positive cone $\clp$ as the closure of $\{ \clj x \clj x\omega_0:x \in \clm_0 \}$ in $\clh_0$.
+Tomita's [BR] theorem says that $\Delta^{it}\clm_0\Delta^{-it}=\clm_0,\;t \in \IR$ and $\clj \clm_0 \clj=\clm'_0$, where $\clm'_0$ is the commutant of $\clm_0$.
+We define the modular automorphism group $\sigma=(\sigma_t,\;t \in \IT )$ on $\clm_0$ by which satisfies the modular relation

 for any two analytic elements $x,y$ for the automorphism.
 A more useful form for modular relation here